drewwalton19216801/fortifyui-bootstrap/README.md

 # Introduction

-**YourPreset** is a Laravel Fortify UI preset, built with SomeFramework.
+**FortifyUI-Bootstrap** is a Laravel Fortify UI preset, built with Bootstrap 5.

 - [Requirements](#requirements)
 - [Installation](#installation)